 Unless you want customers to associate your brand with subpar chat support, you need a knowledge base with robust search so your reps can find the answers to questions instantly.

 Capture Questions and Answers (Both Common and Rare)

-Even the best customer support leaders struggle to transfer all the knowledge needed for reps to independently resolve customer questions.
+Even the best customer support leaders struggle to transfer all the knowledge their reps need to resolve customer questions.
 Therefore, having a place for reps to quickly ask questions so other team members can weigh-in within your knowledge base is essential.
-From there team leads can approve the best answer and voila!
+From there, team leads can approve the best answer, and voila!
 The question and answer are there for all reps to access going forward.